corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 1. Drain the node.
 1. Make a backup of your node's directories and database.
-1. Update the database manually.
+1. Update the database (manual).
+   - Configure the Database Management Tool.
+   - Extract the DDL and DML scripts using the Database Management Tool.
+   - Apply DDL scripts on a database.
+   - Apply data updates on the H2 database (optional).
-1. Replace the `corda.jar` file with the new version's.
+1. Replace the `corda.jar` file with the new version.
 1. Update configuration.
-1. Update the database automatically.
+1. Update the database (automatic).
-1. Start the node in the normal way.
+1. Start the node.
 1. Undrain the node.

 {{< note >}}